Skip to content

 A serial console is a convenient and fast way to connect to PiKVM when there is no network, or get boot logs and a console if something goes wrong.

 • On PiKVM V3 or V4, you have a built-in USB-UART adapter in your device.
-Just disconnect the OTG cable and place the USB-C end into IOIOI port on V4 (or CON port on V3).
+Just disconnect the OTG cable and place the USB-C end into the IOIOI port on V4 (or the CON port on V3).
 Place the USB-A end into the port you want serial to be accessed, typically done on the host.
-If you have a Windows host, you may need to install this driver, other OS's may not need one.
+If you have a Windows host, you may need to install this driver, other operating systems may not need one.

 • On DIY PiKVM V1 or V2, you'll need to get the right TTY to USB cable, we recommend the RPi Debug Probe and follow existing RPi TTY serial setups.

-2. Install GNU Screen on Linux or macOS host, or Putty on Windows.
+2. Install picocom on a Linux or a macOS host (available in Homebrew and MacPorts), or Putty on Windows.

 Getting User Support